 Aboriginal Health Dietitians work to improve nutrition and food security in Indigenous communities in the North Island and South Island by:

-- Supporting self-determined community food projects such as traditional food programs, food skills and cooking programs, food access and recovery programs, youth programs, elders programs and health events
+- Supporting self-determined community food projects such as food programs, food skills and cooking programs, food access and recovery programs, youth programs, elders programs and health events

 - Facilitating group discussions around key approaches to food and nutrition for healthy living and chronic disease prevention (e.g. diabetes, heart health, cancer, nutrition for the early years)